News

 News Story

-As summer approaches, the August Festival feels as though it’s just around the corner – and it is!
-Before we get into the full swing of the big event at Edinburgh Futures Institute, though, we wanted to take a moment to reflect on the year gone by, and how our communities Paper Trails project with Edinburgh Libraries has materialised in each of our five partnering libraries.
-Paper Trails is the Book Festival’s multi-year communities project working to tackle literacy inequality and social isolation.
-We’re partnering with five local libraries across Edinburgh, to support and expand their work as thriving cultural hubs, co-created with the communities they serve.
+As summer approaches, the August Festival is just around the corner!
+But before we get into the full swing at Edinburgh Futures Institute, we wanted to take a moment to reflect on the first year of our brand-new communities project Paper Trails with Edinburgh Libraries.
+Paper Trails is the Book Festival’s multi-year communities project partnering with five local libraries to support and expand their work as thriving cultural hubs, co-created with the communities they serve.

 Autumn 2025